zurajm/burst-dockerfile/README.md

 You can mount one or more additional volumes for plots, **example:** `-v /media/usb/disk1:/mnt/disk1`

-See [Setting up the Miner](https://github.com/Creepsky/creepMiner/wiki/Setting-up-the-miner) for more information on configuration options.
+See [Setting up the Miner](https://github.com/Creepsky/creepMiner/wiki/Setting-up-the-miner or https://github.com/Creepsky/creepMiner/wiki/Quickstart) for more information on configuration options.
+All props go to ewrogers